GDKsoftware/ToolsAPI-helper/README.md

 ### Project

-For a project the <mark>IToolsApiProject</mark> interface is used.
+For a project the **IToolsApiProject** interface is used.
 This interface groups a list of project related features.
 This interface can be received in two ways: for the active project or for the given project

 ```Pascal